She-ilah/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Task 17: script displays lines that do not contain a certain pattern Task 18: script displays all lines in file starting with a letter Task 19: script replaces certain characters with others
+ Task 17: script displays lines that do not contain a certain pattern Task 18: script displays all lines in file starting with a letter Task 19: script replaces certain characters with others Task 20: script that removes certain letters from input